© Navy Blue, Oona Doherty - Sinje Hasheider

 In the Society for Art and Technology’s 360° Satosphere dome, immerse yourself in Parallèles, a program of immersive short films, from microscopic views to cosmic landscapes that invite you to discover the limitless possibilities of the mind and the universe.
 See independent features, family films, documentaries and more at Cinéma Moderne in person and online.
 See the art world in a whole new light thanks to the International Festival of Films on Art year-round ART FILM program.

-Experience a cinematic show celebrating the 50th anniversary of Pink Floyd’s iconic 1973 album The Dark Side of the Moon at the Planétarium de Montréal.
 The Montréal Science Centre’s IMAX cinema puts nature on the giant screen in all its glory – this month see incredible Dinosaurs of Antarctica 3D.
 Discover new art house films and more from Montréal indie cinemas' programming at Cinéma du Parc, Cinéma du Musée at the Montréal Museum of Fine Arts, and Cinémathèque québécoise in the Quartier des spectacles.
 And explore the city through cinema in these Hollywood movies made in Montréal.

 Starting May 26th, the Korean Film Festival Canada returns for its 10th edition.
 Stay tuned for their program at the Cinéma du Parc, the McCord Stewart Museum and the Black Box Theatre in Dazibao (Mile End).